vt6/vt6/spec/foundation.md

 When a client process starts up, the first message that it reads from its message input will be an `init` message.
 The process starting the client process SHALL arrange for `init` being the first message received by it on message input.
-When received in any other situation, `init` messages SHALL be considered semantically invalid.
+When received in any other situation, `init` messages SHALL be discarded.

 The first argument of the `init` message SHALL be a client ID, as accepted by `<client-id>`.
 The client SHALL use this client ID (or client IDs derived from it, see section 2.6) when sending requests.